nexdrew/ansi-align/README.md

 - `opts.align`: string, default `'center'`

    The alignment mode.
-Use `'center'` for center-alignment or `'right'` for right-alignment.
+Use `'center'` for center-alignment, `'right'` for right-alignment, or `'left'` for left-alignment.
+Note that the given `text` is assumed to be left-aligned already, so specifying `align: 'left'` just returns the `text` as is (no-op).

 - `opts.split`: string or RegExp, default `'\n'`